BxCppDev/bxdecay0/examples/ex05/README.rst

 Run
 ===

-The example program uses a mock DBD emitter nuclide (``"Test"``) and a fake  tabulated 2-dimension  p.d.f. to  represent the  distribution of individual kinetic energies of the  emitted beta particles in ``"g0"`` mode.
+The example program uses the Se-82 DBD emitter nuclide (``"Se82"``) and its  tabulated 2-dimension  c.d.f. to  represent the  distribution of individual kinetic energies of the  emitted beta particles in ``"g0"`` mode.